vxcamiloxv/image-segmentation/README.md

 Image Segmentation
 ===================

-Simple test with flask fro process of partitioning a digital image into multiple segments
+Simple test with [Flask](http://flask.pocoo.org/) for process of partitioning a digital image into multiple segments

 ### Requirements ###
 - python 3.x